SFGLab/ChromMovie/README.md

 ## Running ChromMovie

-After preparing the data and YAML configuration file, ChromMovie algorithm can be used with the following command:
+After preparing the data and YAML configuration file, ChromMovie algorithm can be run for example with the following command:

 ```bash
 python3 -m ChromMovie --input config.yaml